akick31/NFCAAB-Backend/README.md

-# FCB Porygon
+# NFCAAB Porygon

-**FCB Porygon** is a Spring Boot service with a REST API created for the **Fake College Baseball** game.
+**NFCAAB Porygon** is a Spring Boot service with a REST API created for the **Fake College Baseball** game.
 The service acts as the backend for the game, handling game logic, player actions, team management, and real-time updates.
-It integrates with the larger **FCB ecosystem**, including the **FCB Umpire** and **FCB Website**.
+It integrates with the larger **NFCAAB ecosystem**, including the **NFCAAB Umpire** and **NFCAAB Website**.

-The service is responsible for processing game data, simulating plays, updating player stats, and managing the game state.
-It exposes endpoints that allow the **FCB Umpire** to send requests and receive updates, enabling seamless communication between the game and Discord.
+The service is responsible for processing game data, simulating plate appearances, updating player stats, and managing the game state.
+It exposes endpoints that allow the **NFCAAB Umpire** to send requests and receive updates, enabling seamless communication between the game and Discord.

 ---

 ## Features
 - **REST API**: Built with Spring Boot, the service provides a RESTful API for interacting with the game.
-- **Game Logic**: Handles game logic, including play simulation, player actions, and team management.
+- **Game Logic**: Handles game logic, including plate appearance simulation, player actions, and team management.
 - **Team Management**: Allows players to create, manage, and customize their teams.
 - **User Management**: Supports user registration, login, and authentication.
 - **Stats Tracking**: Tracks player stats, team stats, and game stats in real-time.
 - **Season Management**: Manages game seasons, schedules, and standings.
 - **Rankings Management**: Manages team rankings
-- **Discord Integration**: Connects with the **FCFB Discord Bot** for player interaction and game updates.
+- **Discord Integration**: Connects with the **NFCAAB Discord Bot** for player interaction and game updates.

 ---